 Liquidity transfers involving PM accounts (but not DCAs) can be processed via SWIFTNet FIN MT 202, from 7:00 until 18:00, or via ICM (in U2A or A2A mode), based on SWIFTNet InterAct.
-Liquidity transfers initiated via ICM are executed immediately after transmission during the operating hours of the PM and until the cut-off time for interbank payments (18:00) and from the start of night-time processing (19:30), except in the specific time window used for SSP maintenance.14 main PM account) is available in sections 2.9 and 2.9.2.
+Liquidity transfers initiated via ICM are executed immediately after transmission during the operating hours of the PM and until the cut-off time for interbank payments (18:00) and from the start of night-time processing (19:30), except in the specific time window used for SSP maintenance.

-Information about liquidity transfers from PM accounts to DCAs and vice-versa, as well as about liquidity transfers between T2S DCAs (belonging to the same payment bank or linked to the same
+Information about liquidity transfers from PM accounts to DCAs and vice-versa, as well as about liquidity transfers between T2S DCAs (belonging to the same payment bank or linked to the same main PM account) is available in sections2.9 and 2.9.2.

-14 See UDFS Book 1 for the processing times of standing orders.
+&lt;sup>14 See UDFS Book 1 for the processing times of standing orders.